yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 - first eval `b` then `a` then `f a b`.
 - eval `a` and `b` in parallel then `f a b`

-This is true, because we should work in a pure language.
+This is true because we're working in a pure part of the language.

-Now, if you look at the main function, it is clear you must eval the first line before the second one since, to evaluate the second line you have to get a parameter given by the evaluation of the first line.
+Now, if you look at the main function, it is clear you must eval the first line before the second one since to evaluate the second line you have to get a parameter given by the evaluation of the first line.

-Such trick works nicely.
+This trick works nicely.
 The compiler will at each step provide a pointer to a new real world id.
 Under the hood, `print` will evaluate as: